nswdpc/silverstripe-mailgun-sync/README.md

   always_set_sender: true
   # Whether to send via a job
   send_via_job: 'when-attachments'
+  # When set, messages with no 'To' header are delivered here.
+  default_recipient: ''
 # Send messages via the MailgunSync Mailer
 Injector:
   Mailer: